salt-labs/docs/content/tutorials/carvel/packages/_index.md

 Once you know about the individual tools, it's time to look at how to combine them.

+The carvel toolchain has a clear separation between the `Package Author` and `Package Consumer` personas.

+- `Package Authors` create and publish Carvel packages.
+- `Package Consumers` deploy and update Carvel packages is running clusters.

+Depending on your team size and responsibilities you might wear both hats 🤠

 ### Package Author

 Tutorials for the Carvel `Package Author`.